-Prerequisite(s): BIOL-138 Corequisite(s): CARD-100, CARD-105, CARD-120 hemodynamics, cardiac output control and mechanisms. electrophysiology and myocardial mechanics.
+This course is designed to provide an in-depth study of cardiovascular physiology, including circulatory hemodynamics, cardiac output and control electrophysiology mechanisms, and myocardial mechanics.
 The course will also include a review of angiographic techniques, right and left heart catheterization protocols for diagnosis of ventricular function abnormalities, assessment of coronary anatomy, and hemodynamic waveform morphology analysis in the clinical setting.